Interview answer drill

 Start tasks together and join with Promise.all.

-Most bugs come from inconsistent flow shape, not from Promise itself.
+Most bugs come from the wrong control-flow shape, not from Promise itself.

 Interview one-liner